Why Should I Use a VPN?

 Just keep in mind that, sometimes, getting around IP-based restrictions can violate your end-user license agreement.
 Tread lightly when using a VPN with services and sites that have a good reason to restrict VPN usage.

 Those glorious days are behind us.
-ISPs can, and often do, throttle some sites' connection speeds.
-They usually do this for high-bandwidth streaming sites like Netflix and Hulu, but in many places, there are no limitations behind what sites and services an ISP can limit.
+ISPs can, and often do, throttle your internet connection to some websites.
+They usually do this for high-bandwidth streaming sites like Netflix and Hulu, but in many places, there are no limits to what sites and services an ISP can slow down.

 Some places have more secure access to the internet than others.
 However, when you travel abroad, you often can't get picky.
 If you're traveling through parts unknown, sometimes the only way to get an internet connection is from a rundown cafe or a 5G signal from a service you've never heard of.